On Golden Pond (1981 film): Plot

-Billy is at first annoyed by being left with elderly strangers with no friends nearby and nothing to do.
+Billy is at first annoyed by being left with elderly strangers, with no friends nearby and nothing to do.
 He resents Norman's brusque manner, but eventually comes to enjoy their Golden Pond fishing adventures together.
 Billy also begins to enjoy reading books in the cottage, first reading Treasure Island and later A Tale of Two Cities.

-Billy and Norman soon grow obsessed with catching Norman's fish rival "Walter", which leads to the accidental destruction of the Thayers' motorboat in a rocky area called Purgatory Cove.
-Norman gets thrown overboard and suffers a head wound and Billy dives in the water to save the old man.
+Billy and Norman soon grow obsessed with catching Norman's fish rival, "Walter", which leads to the accidental destruction of the Thayers' motorboat in a rocky area called Purgatory Cove.
+Norman gets thrown overboard and suffers a head wound, and Billy dives in the water to save the old man.
 They are later rescued by Ethel and Charlie.

-Once healed, Norman goes fishing with Billy and they finally catch "Walter" but they eventually release the fish.
-Chelsea returns to find out her father has made friends with her fiancé's—now husband's—son.
+Once healed, Norman goes fishing with Billy and they finally catch "Walter", but they eventually release the fish.
+Chelsea returns to learn her father has made friends with her fiancé's—now husband's—son.
 When she sees the change in her father's demeanor, Chelsea attempts something Billy accomplished that she never could: a backflip.
-She successfully executes the dive in front of a cheering Norman, Billy, and Ethel.
-Chelsea and Norman finally fully embrace before she departs with Billy.
+She successfully executes the dive in front of a cheering Norman, Billy and Ethel.
+Chelsea and Norman finally fully embrace before she and Bill depart with Billy.

 The final day on Golden Pond comes and the Thayers are loading the last of the boxes.
-Norman tries to move a heavy box, but starts having heart pain and collapses onto the floor of the porch.
+Norman tries to move a heavy box but starts having heart pain and collapses onto the floor of the porch.
 Ethel tries unsuccessfully to get the operator to phone the hospital, and goes to comfort her husband.

-After being given nitroglycerin by Ethel, Norman says the pain is gone and attempts to stand to say a final farewell to the lake.
-Ethel helps Norman to the edge, where they see the loons and Norman says they are calling on the lake "saying goodbye".
-He notes how they are just like him and Ethel, that their offspring is grown and gone off on her own, and now it is just the two of them.
+Norman then comes to, says the pain is gone, and attempts to stand to say a final farewell to the lake.
+Ethel helps Norman to the edge, where they see the loons, and Norman says they are calling on the lake, "saying goodbye".
+He notes how they are just like him and Ethel; that their offspring is grown and gone off on her own, and now it is just the two of them.